S10ANDK/semester-project-2/README.md

 FOR TESTERS

 Unit tests can be written with Jest.
+Name your files using this format: "example.test.js".
 Run your tests with:

 - npm run test-unit